propenster/Faker.Net/README.md

 //Then make use of it somewhere inside this service class like below. var dummyListOfPersons = _fakerFactory.Setup<Person>(typeof(Person), 5) //meaning to generate 5 items of this type(Person) of dummy data.

 ```

+### Do you have an issue?

+If you're facing some problems using the package, file an issue above.

+### License, etc.
+AutoMapper is Copyright &copy; 2022 [Faith Olusegun](https://github.com/propenster) and other contributors under the [MIT license](LICENSE.txt).

+And this project was first inspired in 2019 by the Faker Library in PHP Laravel.
+Not until now was it made real for C# .NET.